bnb-chain/bnb-chain.github.io/docs/wallets/tutorial/trezor-model-t-user-guide.md

 # Trezor User Guide
-This guide will show you how to use your [Trezor Model T](https://shop.trezor.io/product/trezor-model-t) hardware wallet with Binance Chain and Binance DEX.
+This guide will show you how to use your [Trezor Model T](https://shop.trezor.io/product/trezor-model-t) hardware wallet with BNB Beacon Chain and Binance DEX.
 Please follow best security practices when using any hardware wallet to store cryptocurrency.

 > Please note that the Trezor Model One is not supported yet.

 ## Requirements
-In order to use a Trezor with Binance Chain and Binance DEX, you will need:
+In order to use a Trezor with BNB Beacon Chain and Binance DEX, you will need:
 * A supported web browser: Chrome or Firefox
 * Access to the Binance Extension Web Wallet (https://binance.org/unlock) using your web browser
 * An initialized Trezor Model T device with the most recent firmware updates installed